 The City of Lake Stevens insurance provider, WCIA, performs regular audits of our municipal codes, among other things, to limit the City's potential liability.
-As part of their last audit, they pointed out that the City needed to develop "temporary encampment" regulations as preemptive measures, providing protection to the City.
+As part of their last audit, they pointed out that the City needed to develop "temporary homeless encampment" regulations as preemptive measures, providing protection to the City.
+On the WCIA website, they provide permitting guidance and a sample Temporary Homeless Encampment Ordinance.
+(Attachments B & C).

-The proposed regulations as drafted address the concerns of the insurance provider and initial comments and concerns expressed by the City Council during their workshop on May 1, 2018.
+The proposed regulations as drafted, address the concerns of the insurance provider and initial comments and concerns expressed by the City Council during their workshop on May 1, 2018.